Whip up this sugar free strawberry puree in 15 minutes! Enjoy over cake, yogurt, mix in cocktails or serve this as a strawberry sauce over ice cream!

 This recipe is from my sugar free strawberry topping recipe, but I changed the sweetener (still sugar-free) because when I was first experimenting with sugar alternatives I used xylitol quite a bit.

 Plus, oh my gosh!
 Look at those old pictures!!
-Bad, super-duper horrible, but I can’t bear to delete them.
-LOL
+Bad, super-duper horrible, but I can’t bear to delete them for some nutty reason.

 Xylitol is a natural sweetener made from fruits and vegetables.
 You can find it in sugar-free gums and candies.
 I think it’s a great alternative to granulated sugar, except there is one MAJOR problem.
 Xylitol can be toxic to dogs, so I have banned it from our house.